-When you sign-up for the the Chase Sapphire Reserve card, you’ll earn 50,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
-At a minimum, you can use the sign-up bonus points to get $750 worth of travel by booking airfare, hotels, or rental cars through the Chase Travel Portal.
+When you open the Chase Sapphire Reserve, you’ll earn 60,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
+You can use the sign-up bonus points to get $900 worth of travel by booking airfare, hotels or rental cars through the Chase Travel Portal.
 But you can potentially get much more value by transferring points to Chase travel partners, like Hyatt or Singapore Airlines.

-The Sapphire Reserve card comes with a $300 annual credit for travel purchases every cardmember anniversary, which effectively reduces the annual fee to $150 ($450 annual fee – $300 annual travel credit).
-And it’s easy to accumulate points with this card because you earn 3X points for travel & dining purchases.
+The Chase Sapphire Reserve card comes with a $300 annual credit for travel purchases every cardmember anniversary, which effectively reduces the annual fee to $250 ($550 annual fee minus $300 annual travel credit).
+It’s easy to accumulate points with this card because you earn 3 points per dollar for travel and dining purchases.

 Let me know which of the Chase Sapphire Reserve benefits are your favorite.
 And subscribe to our newsletter for more credit card reviews like this delivered to your inbox once per day!